-Specific incentives: investment projects
+Specific incentives: Investment Projects

-Significant tax benefits can be granted to investments projects promoted by the Executive Power.
-To qualify for these benefits, the investor must file an application with the Bureau of Investor Assistance, which monitors the evaluation process for said projects.
+Significant tax benefits can be granted to Investment Projects promoted by the Executive Power.
+To qualify for these benefits, the investor must file an application with the Bureau of Investor Assistance, who monitors the evaluation process for said projects.
 After filing, the Application Commission (COMAP) evaluates whether the applicant qualifies for the promotional status declaration, in accordance with objective evaluation criteria, and then submits its conclusions to the Executive Power.